K-pop fans around globe rally for climate and environment goals

 However, the smelter used to make the aluminum initially will be powered by newly built coal-fired plants.
 Hydroelectric and solar power will power the industrial park at a later date.

-Given K-pop group BTS’s collaboration with Hyundai, Kpop4Climate saw a chance to put their influence to work.
-In March 2023, Kpop4Climate launched a petition asking Hyundai to withdraw from the project until it phases out coal, and to disclose details of the energy used to make the aluminum.
-The petition got over 10,000 signatures in two months, and Kpop4Climate sent their pleas to Hyundai Motor’s headquarters.
+Given K-pop group BTS’s collaboration with Hyundai, Kpop4Planet saw a chance to put their influence to work.
+In March 2023, Kpop4Planet launched a petition asking Hyundai to withdraw from the project until it phases out coal, and to disclose details of the energy used to make the aluminum.
+The petition got over 10,000 signatures in two months, and Kpop4Planet sent their pleas to Hyundai Motor’s headquarters.
 In March, Hyundai Motor said it had ended its agreement with Adaro.

 “Following the expiry of the MOU at the end of 2023, both companies have decided not to renew it and to explore other opportunities independently,” a spokesperson for Hyundai Motor wrote in an email to The Associated Press.